pulkit-dheer/terraform-cicd/README.md

 # terraform-cicd
-This is the Terraform CI/CD project build to deploy the Zomato website on the AWS ec2 instance
+This is the Terraform CI/CD project built to deploy the Zomato website on the AWS ec2 instance